-Following reports by concerned readers that their water-efficient washing machines left detergent residue on their clothes, we decided to recreate the problem in our labs and try to work out how to deal with it.
+Following reports by concerned members that their water-efficient washing machines left detergent residue on their clothes, we decided to recreate the problem in our labs to work out how to deal with it.

-The problem comes about because some of the insoluble ingredients in detergents and some dirt don't get washed out when used with a low-water program.
-Normal CHOICE tests didn’t pick this up because the standard rinse performance test measures the soluble component of detergent that's left in the water after rinsing, not the insolubles.
+The problem arises because some of the insoluble ingredients in detergents and some dirt don't get washed out when used with a low-water program.
+Normal CHOICE testing doesn't pick this up because the standard rinse performance test measures the soluble component of detergent that's left in the water after rinsing, not the insolubles.
 Also, our wash load is made up of white items (to best check the wash performance), which don't show up detergent residue well.

-Our testers used various detergents for the test, washing black items in two water-efficient machines (the Fisher & Paykel Aquasmart WLT70T60C and the Miele W1712), to see which produced the least residue:
+Our testers used various detergents for the test, washing black items in two water-efficient machines (the Fisher & Paykel Aquasmart WLT70T60C and the Miele W1712), to see which of the following produced the least residue:

 Only the high-performing liquid detergent didn't leave any residue on our test load.
-Alternatively, using half the recommended dose of the high-performance laundry powder, dissolved in warm water, also reduced the problem (our powder detergent test on the top performing product showed that using 1/2 to 1/4 dose still produces a very good wash).
-CHOICE tests have shown that liquid detergent doesn't wash quite as well as powders.
-But if your wash load (like most people’s) isn't very dirty to start with, either option should get rid of detergent residue without compromising on wash performance.
+Alternatively, using half the recommended dose of the high-performance laundry powder, dissolved in warm water, also reduced the problem (our powder detergent test on the top-performing product showed that using between a half and quarter dose still produces a very good wash).
+Our testing has found that liquid detergent doesn't wash quite as well as powders.
+But if, like most people, your wash load isn't very dirty to start with, either option should get rid of detergent residue without compromising on wash performance.

 Our testers also ran the Aquasmart on a 'traditional' wash – which uses twice the amount of water of the high-efficiency wash – and no residue was left behind.
 However, this defeats the purpose of buying a water-saving model in the first place.

-We also asked the manufacturers about the issue:
+We also asked the manufacturers about this issue.

-Miele says it doesn't receive complaints of this nature, however if you've experienced this problem they recommend choosing a wash program with a temperature of at least 30°C which enables the detergent to dissolve.
-If you wash in cold, dissolving the powder in warm water first before pouring into the detergent dispenser is recommended; alternatively, use a good quality liquid detergent.
+Miele says they don't receive complaints of this nature, but if you have experienced this problem they recommend choosing a wash program with a temperature of at least 30°C, which enables the detergent to dissolve.
+If you wash in cold, dissolving the powder in warm water first before pouring into the detergent dispenser is recommended; alternatively, use a good-quality liquid detergent.
 (This is why Miele doesn't have a cold wash setting for all programs.
-Miele's cold setting will still heat to 24°C on models which offer this setting in selected programs.
-The only Miele model which offers a true cold setting in the Cottons program is the W 3985 WPS).
+Miele's cold setting will still heat to 24°C on models that offer this setting in selected programs.
+The only Miele model that offers a true cold setting in the 'cottons' program is the W 3985 WPS).

-Miele also says that a white powder residue left on dark clothing is not detergent residue but Zeolite, a mineral now used in place of phosphates to soften water.
-Try to find a powder without Zeolites to prevent this residue being left behind on dark garments.
+Miele also says that a white powder residue left on dark clothing is not detergent residue but rather zeolite, a mineral now used in place of phosphates to soften water.
+Look out for a powder without zeolites to prevent this residue being left behind on dark garments.

-Liquid detergents do not contain Zeolites and are effective in hard water areas.
-Miele recommends using the 'Dark garments' programs which has been designed to not leave this residue behind, alternatively a Minimum Iron or Automatic program is also recommended as these use more water in the wash and rinse process.
+Liquid detergents do not contain zeolites and are effective in hard water areas.
+Miele recommends using the 'dark garments' program, which has been designed not to leave this residue behind.
+Alternatively, a 'minimum iron' or 'automatic' program is also recommended, as these use more water in the wash and rinse process.

 Other things that help: